xbokmd/plastilinn/docs/xBoK/sections/Activitiy_list.md

 - ## 📰 Content type (#work)
   - Content is of type list and uses the following classes: #work

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If activities is defined as :the tasks or processes that a business engages in to create, deliver, and capture value for its customers., What could it be?What is the recommended approach for determining the ownership distribution among founders in the founder agreement?
-  How can we ensure that the roles and responsibilities of each founder are clearly defined and documented in the founder agreement?
-  What provisions should be included in the founder agreement to address potential conflicts of interest or disputes among founders?
-  Are there any specific clauses or terms that are commonly included in founder agreements to protect the intellectual property rights of the founders?
-  Can you provide guidance on how to address the possibility of a founder leaving the company or wanting to sell their shares in the founder agreement?
 - ## 📖 Description
   The concept of an activity list, in the context of business modeling, refers to the comprehensive set of tasks or processes that a business undertakes to create, deliver, and capture value for its customers.
 This includes everything from the initial ideation and development of a product or service, to its production, marketing, sales, and after-sales service.